Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Introduction

-Sample-based mechanism design was introduced in the context of \emph{automated mechanism design} (AMD).
-In AMD, the goal is to design algorithms that take as input information about a set of buyers and return a mechanism that maximizes an objective such as revenue~\citep{Conitzer02:Mechanism,Sandholm03:Automated,Conitzer04:Self}.
+Sample-based mechanism design was introduced in the context of \emph{automated mechanism design} (AMD), where the goal is to design algorithms that take as input information about a set of buyers and return a mechanism that maximizes an objective such as revenue~\citep{Conitzer02:Mechanism,Sandholm03:Automated,Conitzer04:Self}.
 The input information about the buyers in early AMD was an explicit description of the distribution over their valuations.
-The support of the distribution's prior is often doubly exponential, for example in combinatorial auctions, so obtaining and storing the distribution is impractical.
-In response, sample-based mechanism design was introduced where the input is a set of samples from this distribution~\citep{Likhodedov04:Boosting,Likhodedov05:Approximating,Sandholm15:Automated}.
+Later, sample-based mechanism design was introduced where the input is a set of samples from this distribution~\citep{Likhodedov04:Boosting,Likhodedov05:Approximating,Sandholm15:Automated}.
 Those papers also introduced the idea of searching for a high-revenue mechanism in a parameterized space where any parameter vector yields a mechanism that satisfies the individual rationality and incentive-compatibility constraints.
-This was in contrast to the traditional, less scalable approach of representing mechanism design as an unrestricted optimization problem where those constraints need to be explicitly modeled.
-The parameterized work studied algorithms for designing combinatorial auctions with high empirical revenue.
-We follow the parameterized approach, but we study generalization guarantees, which they did not address.

-Prior work on the sample complexity of profit maximization has primarily concentrated on the single-item setting, with the exception of work by \citet{Morgenstern16:Learning, Balcan16:Sample,Syrgkanis17:Sample, Medina17:Revenue}, and \citet{Cai17:Learning}.
-We provide a detailed comparison of our results to these papers on multi-item mechanisms in Section~\ref{SEC:COMPARISON}.
-Earlier work of \citet{Balcan08:Reducing} addressed sample complexity for revenue maximization in unrestricted supply settings.
-From an algorithmic perspective, \citet{Devanur16:Sample, Hartline16:Non}, and \citet{Gonczarowski17:Efficient} provide computationally efficient algorithms for learning nearly-optimal single-item auctions in various settings.

-Several papers proved sample complexity guarantees using tools from the structured prediction literature (e.g., \citep{Collins00:Discriminative}), which we discuss in Section~\ref{SEC:STRUCTURED}. \citet{Balcan14:Learning} and \citet{Hsu16:Prices} used these tools in a different setting than us: \citet{Balcan14:Learning} provided algorithms that make use of past data describing the purchases of a utility-maximizing agent to produce a hypothesis function that can accurately forecast the future behavior of the agent. \citet{Hsu16:Prices} used structured prediction to bound the pseudo-dimension of welfare maximization for item-pricing mechanisms as well as the concentration of demand for any particular good.

-\citet{Morgenstern16:Learning} relied on structured prediction to provide sample complexity guarantees for several so called ``simple'' mechanism classes.
-In several cases, they proved loose guarantees using structured prediction; in the appendix, they used a first-principles approach to prove stronger guarantees.
-They did not explicitly consider the partition of the parameter space into regions over which profit is linear, but we can map their approach into our framework.
-In essence, their proofs break the parameter space into axis-aligned rectangles over which profit is linear.
-By analyzing more general partitions than axis-aligned rectangles, we match their tighter guarantees and provide bounds for mechanism classes they did not study.
+They did not provide generalization guarantees.